Altinn/altinn-studio-docs/content/app/development/logic/validation/files/_index.en.md

       }
     ```
 2. **Implement the `IFileValidator` interface**
     Based on the analysis result you can write a validator.
-The validator will be tightly copuled to the metadata properties you would like to validate against, meaning you will need to know the key and type of values to expect.
+The validator will be tightly coupled to the metadata properties you would like to validate against, meaning you will need to know the key and type of values to expect.
     The interface has one property `Id` and one method `Validate` that needs to be implemented.
     The `Id` property should be unique is used when you configure the analyser in the  `applicationmetadata.json` file.
 This is how your implementation is resolved when the application figures out which validator to run on a given data type.
     Example from the default implementation of the mimetype validator: